 - 1. These are not normal or continuous operating conditions.
 It is assumed that winter start-up is to bring the building space up to occupancy temperatures. - 2.
-Voltage utilization range complies with ARI Standard 110. - When using 100 percent outside air as a source of ventilation, a 40°F DB minimum (heating mode) and a 78°F WB maximum (cooling mode) are acceptable, but the cabinet may sweat during hot weather.
+Voltage utilization range complies with ARI Standard 110. - 3.
+When using 100% outside air as a source of ventilation, a 40° F DB minimum and a 78° F WB are acceptable.
+However, the cabinet may sweat during hot weather.

-- 4. Determination of operating limits is dependent primarily upon three factors: 1) return air temperature, 2) water temperature and 3) ambient temperature.
-When any one of these factors is at minimum or maximum levels, the other two factors should be at normal levels to ensure proper unit operation (refer to Table 2). - 5.
-Extreme variations in temperature and humidity and corrosive water or air will adversely affect unit performance, reliability and service life.
+- 4. Determination of operating limits is dependent primarily upon 3 factors: 1) return air temperature 2) water temperature and 3) ambient temperature.
+When any one of these factors is at minimum or maximum levels, the other two factors should be at normal levels to ensure proper unit operation. - 5.
+Extreme variations in temperature and humidity, and corrosive water or air will adversely affect unit performance, reliability and service life.